-All entities registered with the MoC are required to prepare and file the ADCE with the MoC once a year.
-The filing must be done within three (3) months from the due date as notified by an email from the MoC.
+All entities registered with the MoC are required to prepare and file an ADCE with the MoC once a year.
+The filing must be done within three (3) months from the due date as notified by email from the MoC.
+In addition, starting from 1 January 2023 onwards, entities are required to register a national domain name (.com.kh), and must use this national domain email address when filing their (ADCE) with the MoC.

-Labor Law Compliance
+Labour Law Compliance

-Enterprises with at least one (1) employee are required to register with the Ministry of Labor and Vocational Training (MLVT).
-After the initial registration, enterprises are required to notify the labor office on an ongoing basis of any relevant changes, such as staff movements.
-Enterprises wishing to employ foreign workers must apply for a foreign manpower quota annually, and for work permits for foreign staff.
+Enterprises with at least one (1) employee are required to register with the MLVT.
+After the initial registration, enterprises are required to notify the labour office on an ongoing basis of any relevant changes, such as staff movements and other amendments in the online system.
+Enterprises wishing to employ foreign staff must apply for a foreign manpower quota (FMQ) annually and for work permits for foreign staff.